gio54321/gio54321.github.io/content/posts/excel-hw/index.md

 }
 ```

-Then we can write a synthesizer script that will convert a generic Verilog code into another Verilog code, but only using the hardware primitives we have available.
+Next, we write a synthesizer script to convert generic Verilog code into Verilog that only uses our available hardware primitives.

 ```sh
 # read design